pixelprizm/minecraft_flat/GameDesignDoc.md

 ![UI Screenshot](/images/GameDesignDoc_UIScreenshot.png "UI Screenshot")

 #### User interface elements:
-+ NEW GAME button starts a new game, prompting the user first if a game is in progress
++ **New Game** button starts a new game, prompting the user first if a game is in progress
-+ QUIT button closes the game, prompting the user first if a game is in progress
++ **Quit** button closes the game, prompting the user first if a game is in progress
-+ Middle region is gameplay region (cursor pictured on top of the Player character)
++ **Pause** button pauses the game if one is in progress
-+ Below middle region is the Player's health and score.
++ Below the buttons is displayed the player's username, health, score, and invincibility status.
++ Below that is a list of the top 20 scores, which are saved between executions to the file passed in as a parameter when running.
++ The large region is the gameplay space